MitBeladiya001/frontend/README.md

 3. Security: Implement user roles and permissions to control access to sensitive information.
 4. Notifications: Receive alerts for new orders, low inventory, and other important events.

+# Backend Part :

+For The Backend Part Go to [https://github.com/MitBeladiya001/E-commerce]